thomasleese/mo/README.rst

         description: Say hello.
         command: echo hello

-Tasks can depend on each other, like this:
+Tasks can also depend on each other, like this:

 .. code:: yaml